uphy/obsidian-reminder/docs/src/setting/README.md

 - Type: `number`
 - Value: The value of this setting is the minimum amount of time (in seconds) after a key is typed that it will be identified as notifiable.
 If this value is set to 0, the reminder will be displayed even if the file is being edited.
 - Default: `10`

+## Reminder check interval

+Interval(in seconds) to periodically check whether or not you should be notified of reminders.
+You will need to restart Obsidian for this setting to take effect.

+- Type: `number`
+- Default: `5`